Here we go again. So, let’s start with the good news first.

 Now, it’s time for the bad news.

 Adam Lind could soon be looking at a stint on the DL following noticeable back tightness in the fourth inning in Minnesota.
 MLB.com’s Gregor Chisholm reported that Lind experienced obvious discomfort after the game, walking around gingerly and showing little, if any, movement in his lower back.
 Although he is currently listed as day-to-day, and the Jays are getting a break after Wednesday’s scheduled game was cancelled due to snow, his long history with chronic back pain is cause for concern.
 In 2011 and 2012, Lind went through lengthy stints on the DL and missed a total of 52 games due to back soreness that began in a similar fashion to what he describes this time around.
+That is why you must read why it’s so important to invest in quality shoes.

 Reports suggest that the club will likely call-up Dan Johnson or Juan Francisco from triple-A to fill the holes in the lineup for now.